cookgreen/AdvancedMogreFramework/README.md

 * After loading the project, expand the reference, right-click the mogre.dll, mois.dll, mogrebites.dll and click remove, after that, right-click the reference, click add.
 In the Browse tab, click "browse.." button and locate to "your AdvancedMogreFramework Folder/bin/x86/release" folder and add it

 ##Notice##
-* You only can build this project in release mode, because mogre only support release mode(Mogre SDK 1.7.1)
+* You only can build this project in release mode, because mogre only support release mode(if you use Mogre SDK 1.7.1, Mogre 1.7.4 can build Release and Debug)

 ##License##
 GPLv2+LGPL